Definition of Irony, Types and Examples

 Irony (also known as “illusio,” “dissimulatio,” “ironia,” “simulatio,” “the dry mock”; etymologically from the Greek root “eirōneía,” literally means “dissimulation” or “feigned ignorance”), is a rhetorical technique by which the surface meaning of what is said is different from the underlying meaning of what is intended.

 Alternatively, irony can be defined as a form of speech in which what the speaker utters is the direct contrary of what he intends shall be understood; as with the following examples:

-II.
-Dramatic Irony — A dramatic irony usually takes place in movies and literary works.
+Dramatic Irony usually takes place in movies and literary works.
 It’s a situation where the audience knows something that a particular character in the movie doesn’t know about.
-Let’s refresh our memories, observing examples from some of the famous movies we might have seen in the past:

 The Lion King.Opens in new window — It was all revealed, that Scar killed Mufasa, ironically Simba doesn’t know this fact, and it created tension because Simba was in danger and worse still trusting Scar and doesn’t know Scar was behind all his misfortunes.

 FrozenOpens in new window. — This is a movie with a fantastic example of dramatic irony.
 Ela has powers she could not control (and we “the audience” knew this fact), but Anna doesn’t know this and thinks her sister is unfriendly, where in actual sense, Ela is distant simply because she’s terrified of hurting her sister.